CodyKen/Financial-Management/README.md

 # Financial Management

-Investment Reports for project in FIN2010 Financial Management 2023 Spring.
+Investment Report for project in FIN2010 Financial Management 2023 Spring.
 This is a group project.

 Academic Code: